Live Music Making History Live – for Schools

 Exploring history promotes an appreciation of diversity and culture by helping us understand each other and ourselves.
 Celebrating history brings individuals together as a community, giving them a sense of identity from shared stories and experiences.
 History as a source of entertainment promotes critical thinking and an awareness and understanding of contemporary issues.
 For schools, looking at history through songs also provides the opportunity, in the case of traditional songs like “John Henry”, to consider the persepctives of the songs and their interpretations- providing an example of examining sources and a basic introduction to historiography.

-I am now offering “The Railroad in Song” for school assemblies and social studies classrooms.
+I am now offering “Popular Music and Veterans” and “The Railroad in Song” for school assemblies and social studies classrooms.
+They are part of the Live Music Making History Live series in which a historical topic is presented through songs, a slideshow, and a history lesson.”Popular Music and Veterans” looks at the history of American Veterans from the Revolutionary War through Vietnam and some related popular music history.
+The show looks at subjects such as James Reese Europe, the Bonus Marchers, the Civil War steamship Sultana Glenn Miller and Vietnam nurses.
 “The Railroad in Song” looks at the railroad in American history with songs about trains, railroad workers, the building of the railroad, train wrecks, heroes and hobos, and songs where the train appears as a symbol- often a symbol for freedom, or representing a passage through life.
 Some of the topics include the Transcontinental Railroad, the stories of Casey Jones and John Henry, the 1903 Ol’ 97 trainwreck, the contribution of Irish and Chinese laborers in the building of the railroad, the Great Migration and more.
 The show consists of songs, history, and an accompanying slideshow presentation.

 For scheduling information and rates, please email me at [email protected]